Gregory Corso: Later years

 In later years, Corso disliked public appearances and became irritated with his own "Beat" celebrity.
 He never allowed a biographer to work in any "authorized" fashion, and only posthumously was a volume of letters published under the specious artifice of An Accidental Autobiography.
 He did, however, agree to allow filmmaker Gustave Reininger to make a cinema vérité documentary, Corso: The Last Beat, about him.

-Corso had a cameo appearance in The Godfather III where he plays an outraged stockholder trying to speak at a meeting.
+Corso had a cameo appearance in The Godfather Part III where he plays an outraged stockholder trying to speak at a meeting.

 After Allen Ginsberg's death, Corso was depressed and despondent.
 Gustave Reininger convinced him to go "on the road" to Europe and retrace the early days of "the Beats" in Paris, Italy and Greece.
 While in Venice, Corso expressed on film his lifelong concerns about not having a mother and living such an uprooted childhood.
 Corso became curious about where in Italy his mother, Michelina Colonna, might be buried.
 His father's family had always told him that his mother had returned to Italy a disgraced woman, a whore.
 Filmmaker Gustave Reininger quietly launched a search for Corso's mother's Italian burial place.
 In an astonishing turn of events, Reininger found Corso's mother Michelina not dead, but alive; and not in Italy, but in Trenton, New Jersey.
 Corso was reunited with his mother on film.
 He discovered that she at the age of 17 had been almost fatally brutalized (all her front teeth punched out) and was sexually abused by her teenage husband, his father.
 On film, Michelina explained that, at the height of the Depression, with no trade or job, she had no choice but to give her son into the care of Catholic Charities.
 After she had established a new life working in a restaurant in New Jersey, she had attempted to find him, to no avail.
 The father, Sam Corso, had blocked even Catholic Charities from disclosing the boy's whereabouts.
 Living modestly, she lacked the means to hire a lawyer to find her son.
 She worked as a waitress in a sandwich shop in the New Jersey State Office Building in Trenton.
 She eventually married the cook, Paul Davita, and started a new family.
 Her child Gregory remained a secret between Michelina and her mother and sisters, until Reininger found them.